HMS-Core/hms-ads-demo-harmonyos/JavaScript/AdsOpenHarmonyDemo/README.md

 ## Introduction
-The harmony-ads-js-demo program demonstrates how to integrate the HaromnyOS  Ads JavaScript API into a JS FA page and display ads.
+The harmony-ads-js-demo program demonstrates how to integrate the Petal Ads HaromnyOS JavaScript API into a JS FA page and display ads.

 ## Installation
 Install the program on Huawei HaromnyOS mobile phones.